Spare Parts (EP)

 Spare Parts is an EP put out by Servotron between their studio albums.
 It was released on 10" vinyl and as a CD EP.
 It is a collection of live tracks and remixes, along with the instrumental studio track All Robots (Report to the Dance Floor).
 All the songs, with the exception of the aforementioned studio track, have been released in different versions on other albums or singles.
-The EP is self described as: